-On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.
+On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

-The new rules contain a range of changes which will apply to all registrants and relate to the terms and conditions for domains in the .au ccTLD and different aspects of how registrants manage their domain name licences.
+The auDA Rules contain a range of changes which will apply to all registrants and relate to the terms and conditions for domains in the .au ccTLD and different aspects of how registrants manage their domain name licences.

 Changes to the rules affecting all registrants

-Among the changes in the new licensing rules are some more general changes that apply to all registrants and how they use and manage their domain names.
+Among the changes in the auDA rules are some more general changes that apply to all registrants and how they use and manage their domain names.

 Renting or leasing of domain names in the .au ccTLD

-Under the new licensing rules, renting or leasing of domain names to a third party is prohibited.
+Under the auDA rules, renting or leasing of domain names to a third party is prohibited.
 This helps ensure that the data in the WHOIS reflects who is really behind a particular domain name in the .au ccTLD.

 The sole exception to this is where a name is registered for use by a related body corporate.
 You can read more about that here.